Don’t get caught out!

 NW poles usually come with a quick release system for the strap, whereas most trekking poles don’t have these.
 The popular poles (Leki and Exel) usually have a button on the top to press or slide forward.

-Some trekking poles have a square or a curved shape at the top.
+Most trekking poles have a square or a curved shape at the top.
 Nordic walking poles are more streamlined.

 If you see poles that you like but are still not sure what they’re for feel free to contact us and we’ll advise you.

-And if you're feeling inspired to go out and buy poles here are six tips to get you started:
+If you’re feeling inspired to go out and buy poles here are six tips to get you started:

 1 NW poles are adapted ski poles that are lightweight and can come as either a fixed length one-piece or in up to 4 pieces.
 Their job is to keep you in an upright and symmetrical position when walking, to strengthen the upper body and core and to help take the pressure off joints.